lucastroport/meli-challenge/README.md

 git clone https://github.com/lucastroport/meli-challenge.git

 # Open the app via latest Android studio.
-The dependencies will be download;
+The dependencies will be downloaded;

 # Run the app by Android studio
 ```

 ### This project features:
+* Built using MVVM Architecture
 *   User Interface built with **[Jetpack Compose](https://developer.android.com/jetpack/compose)**
 *   A single-activity architecture, using **[Navigation Compose](https://developer.android.com/jetpack/compose/navigation)**.
 *   A presentation layer that contains Compose screens (View) and a **ViewModel** per screen (or feature).